-This summary only highlights the more detailed information appearing elsewhere in this prospectus or incorporated by reference in this prospectus.
+This summary represents a summary of all material terms of the offering and only highlights the more detailed information appearing elsewhere in this prospectus or incorporated by reference in this prospectus.
 It may not contain all of the information that is important to you.
 You should read this entire prospectus carefully before deciding whether to invest in our common stock.